maythaswang/N-body-simulator/README.md

 ## Instructions

 ### Running the program
-If you don't want to build your own executable, there is one available under `release` directory.
+If you don't want to build your own executable, there is one available under `release/20250412` directory.

 Make sure the program `N_body_simulator.exe` is ran when the directory structure looks like this.
 This is mandatory because I didn't bake the shaders into the program, in-case anyone want to edit for fun (plus its easier to debug this way.)